MarcoSero/MSMatrixController/README.md

 ## How it works

+Copy the folder `MSMatrixController` inside your Xcode project.

 Import `MSMatrixController.h` inside your prefix or application delegate.

 Organize your view controllers inside a Matrix, specifying for each of them its row and its column.
 Then add them inside an instance of MSMatrixController.